rcastro-lgc/TestCasesGenerator/SECURITY.md

 We take security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-To report a security issue, please email `security@proref.dev` and include the word "SECURITY" in the subject line.
+To report a security issue, please email `security@FuzeTestAI.dev` and include the word "SECURITY" in the subject line.

-The ProRef team will send a response indicating the next steps in handling your report.
+The FuzeTestAI team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.